cado-security/product-help/docs/cado-response/deploy/gcp/adding-azure-gcp.md

 * Add your new IAM user to the [group](https://docs.aws.amazon.com/singlesignon/latest/userguide/adduserstogroups.html)
 * Generate access keys for the [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
 These keys provide access to the account and should be kept secret.
 * In Cado Response, add the keys to the platform by going to Settings -> Cloud -> Create Role -> Choose AWS tab -> Add a name for the role and enter the access token and secret
-* In Cado Response, confirm that you can see resources for import by going into a project and selecting Import -> Cloud -> Choose your new AWS role -> confirm you can see resources.
+* In Cado Response, confirm that you can see resources for import by going into an investigation and selecting Import -> Cloud -> Choose your new AWS role -> confirm you can see resources.